 The ZADT commissioned Genesis to develop an inclusive financial product that could support a transition by smallholder farmers to climate-smart agriculture.
 The product, under the ZADT’s Credit for Agricultural Trade and Expansion (CREATE) fund, will focus on women and youth and is designed to enable smallholder farmers to build resilience against climate change.

 The ZADT established the CREATE fund, accessed through financial institutions.
 The fund provides working capital to input suppliers and off-takers whose activities ultimately benefit smallholder farmers.

 Genesis adopted a two-phase approach.
 In Phase 1, we conducted a value-chain analysis of the smallholder agricultural sector.
 Two insights emerged.
 The first led to the selection of the mung-bean and sesame value chains for product development and testing.
 Second, it identified the financing needs of smallholders in those value chains.
 Building on the second insight, in Phase 2 we focused on designing a financial product that would best meet the financing of sesame and mung-bean farmers.

 Genesis proposed the development of a production credit facility to directly finance smallholder production.
-The facility will be piloted in the sesame and mung bean value chains, where an estimated 12 000 farmers are expected to access this new credit service of the CREATE Fund.
+An estimated 12,000 farmers are expected to access this new credit service.